 Despite no longer being Samsung’s most premium offering, the T7 Shield remains our pick for the best external SSD overall, thanks to its speedy performance, excellent value, and ruggedized, go-anywhere build.

-It has been three years since Samsung launched the original T7 SSD.
+It has been four years since Samsung launched the original T7 SSD.
 Despite the near-universal acclaim the T7 received upon its release, it did have one notable drawback: no ingress protection.
 The T7 Shield remedies that omission with a more durable exterior that helps earn it an IP65 ingress protection rating, meaning it’s impervious to dirt, dust, and sand and resistant to rain or even jets of water.
 It’s also shock resistant up to 9.8', so you don’t have to worry if it takes a tumble or two.

 Apart from its newly ruggedized build, the Shield maintains most of the features that made the original T7 so popular.
 Offering read speeds up to 1,050 MB/s and write speeds up to 1,000 MB/s, it’s fast enough for everyday storage tasks.
 AES 256-bit hardware encryption ensures your data can only be accessed by you.
 And despite its new rubber shielding, the T7 Shield is just as compact and portable as its predecessor.
 The 4TB variant comes in black while the 1TB and 2TB models come in black, blue, and beige.